-During the period the Company received an amount of Rs 92,201 thousand from a donor under the agreement for the purpose of its character education and Quran education project.
-The agreement ended on June 30, 2020 with the completion of character education and Quran education project.
-The directors expect that the Company will have adequate resources to continue its operations for the foreseeable future through its sale of books operation and Association for Academic Quality (AFAQ), a related party, has committed to provide donations to the Company per its letter of intent.
+The directors expect that the Company will have adequate resources to continue its operations including Quran education project for the foreseeable future through its sale of books operation and Association for Academic Quality (AFAQ), a related party, has committed to provide donations to the Company per its letter of intent.
 Accordingly, these financial statements have been prepared on going concern basis.